apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/js-sdk.md

 ###### Results

-	{ "uname": "MargaritaStoddard", "message": " dislike iphone its touch-screen is horrible" }
+	{ "uname": "MargaritaStoddard", "message": " dislike x-phone its touch-screen is horrible" }
-	{ "uname": "MargaritaStoddard", "message": " like verizon the 3G is awesome:)" }
+	{ "uname": "MargaritaStoddard", "message": " like ccast the 3G is awesome:)" }
-	{ "uname": "MargaritaStoddard", "message": " can't stand motorola the touch-screen is terrible" }
+	{ "uname": "MargaritaStoddard", "message": " can't stand product-w the touch-screen is terrible" }
-	{ "uname": "MargaritaStoddard", "message": " can't stand at&t the network is horrible:(" }
+	{ "uname": "MargaritaStoddard", "message": " can't stand acast the network is horrible:(" }
-	{ "uname": "MargaritaStoddard", "message": " can't stand at&t its plan is terrible" }
+	{ "uname": "MargaritaStoddard", "message": " can't stand acast its plan is terrible" }
-	{ "uname": "IsbelDull", "message": " like samsung the plan is amazing" }
+	{ "uname": "IsbelDull", "message": " like product-y the plan is amazing" }
-	{ "uname": "IsbelDull", "message": " like t-mobile its platform is mind-blowing" }
+	{ "uname": "IsbelDull", "message": " like product-z its platform is mind-blowing" }
-	{ "uname": "WoodrowNehling", "message": " love at&t its 3G is good:)" }
+	{ "uname": "WoodrowNehling", "message": " love acast its 3G is good:)" }
-	{ "uname": "BramHatch", "message": " dislike iphone the voice-command is bad:(" }
+	{ "uname": "BramHatch", "message": " dislike x-phone the voice-command is bad:(" }
-	{ "uname": "BramHatch", "message": " can't stand t-mobile its voicemail-service is OMG:(" }
+	{ "uname": "BramHatch", "message": " can't stand product-z its voicemail-service is OMG:(" }
-	{ "uname": "EmoryUnk", "message": " love sprint its shortcut-menu is awesome:)" }
+	{ "uname": "EmoryUnk", "message": " love product-b its shortcut-menu is awesome:)" }
-	{ "uname": "EmoryUnk", "message": " love verizon its wireless is good" }
+	{ "uname": "EmoryUnk", "message": " love ccast its wireless is good" }
-	{ "uname": "WillisWynne", "message": " love sprint the customization is mind-blowing" }
+	{ "uname": "WillisWynne", "message": " love product-b the customization is mind-blowing" }
-	{ "uname": "SuzannaTillson", "message": " like iphone the voicemail-service is awesome" }
+	{ "uname": "SuzannaTillson", "message": " like x-phone the voicemail-service is awesome" }
-	{ "uname": "VonKemble", "message": " dislike sprint the speed is horrible" }
+	{ "uname": "VonKemble", "message": " dislike product-b the speed is horrible" }

 ### Query 2-B - Index join ###
 ###### AQL